Halloween Ends: Critical response

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 40% based on 253 reviews, and an average rating of 5.1/10.
-The site's critical consensus reads, "Halloween Endsfor now, anywaywith a frequently befuddling installment that's stabbed, slashed, and beaten by a series of frustrating missed opportunities."
-On Metacritic, the film has a weighted average score of 47 out of 100, based on 46 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, the lowest of the franchise, while those at PostTrak gave it an overall 64% positive score.
+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 40% based on 266 reviews, with an average rating of 5.1/10.
+The site's critics consensus reads: "Halloween Ends -- for now, anyway -- with a frequently befuddling installment that's stabbed, slashed, and beaten by a series of frustrating missed opportunities."
+On Metacritic, the film has a weighted average score of 47 out of 100 based on 46 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale, the lowest of Green's trilogy and the lowest of the franchise since Halloween III: Season of the Witch, while those surveyed by PostTrak gave it a 64% overall positive score, with an average 2.5 out of five stars.

 Richard Roeper of the Chicago Sun-Times gave the film 1.5 out of 4 stars, writing that the "so-called finale of the Michael Myers saga is just stabbing, metaphors, stabbing, soap opera, stabbing, marching band bullies, stabbing and more stabbing".
 Writing for Variety, Owen Gleiberman said the film is "neither scary nor fun" and called it "the most joylessly metaphorical and convoluted entry" of the franchise to date.
 Ben Travis of Empire gave a negative review, calling the film "lost up in its own abyss" and "an unsatisfying closing chapter" and criticizing Green's direction as "[struggling] to synthesise the serious stuff with the demands of a popcorn shocker".

-In his review for The Hollywood Reporter, David Rooney called it "a sloppy movie whose principal new inspiration feels bogus", although "horror fans might enjoy homages to other films from the Carpenter canon".
-Giving 1.5 out of 4 stars, Brian Tallerico of RogerEbert.com found the film to be "poorly executed", rushed, and "barely a Halloween movie" due to the story's focus on newly introduced characters, and considered Rohan Campbell's performance especially lacking.
+Multiple critics praised the opening sequence, with USA Today's Brian Truitt calling it "an unnerving, unexpected scene that revels in a sense of parental dread right from the get-go", and The Hollywood Reporter's David Rooney describing it as "an intriguing detour".
+Writing for Texas Monthly, Sean O'Neal said Halloween Ends is the most unique film out of Green's trilogy because it is the one that most resembles his independent films.
+O'Neal wrote, "Strange as it may sound, Halloween Ends contains echoes of Green’s name-making debut George Washington, another small-town tragedy that similarly spun out from the accidental death of a child.
+And its meditations on the inescapability of violence and the sins of abusive fathers give it a spiritual connection to Joe.
+The way Corey's bad reputation clouds his romance with Allyson, set up by a match-making Laurie, even recalls All the Real Girls in the film’s slow-burning opening stretch, during which Green seems content just to linger in his prairie gothic tale of grief and sublimated rage".